snowiow/snowiow.github.io/posts/ecs-cd-with-codepipeline-in-terraform.md

 define a load balancer block.
 This way any task started by this service will be spawned in the target group of our load balancer.
 Here we start to fill the green group initially.
 We also have to set the subnets, where the service spawns the tasks in.
+The service has a desired task count of three.
+AWS balances these three tasks in all of our subnets evenly, so we will have one task running in every subnet.

 As the security group we use one with allowed ingress from port 80 to 443.
 The normal traffic from the load balancer comes from port 80, but we also need to be able to download the docker image from the ECR, which will be done via HTTPS.
 We also need to assign a public IP to the task to be able to download the image.

-It is important to note, that we need to explicitly name a dependency to the aws_lb_listener.
+It is important to note, that we need to explicitly name a dependency to the _aws_lb_listener_.
 Because we apply anything simultaneously, the service would otherwise just wait for the target group to be finished.
 But then the creation of the ECS Service would give us an error, because the created target group isn't linked to a load balancer.
 That's why we need to explicitly wait for the